6thfdwp/learning-thoughts/notes/Algorithm.md

 ```
 Keep two pointers (indices) is common, a few problems using this:
 - Remove duplicates in place (sorted is easier, one pass)
-  One for iteration, one for current non-dup item's index
+  One for iteration i, one for current non-dup item's index j, so j+1 would be next placement for the another non-dup
 - 2sum in **Ordered** array
   Find 2 indices that adds up to given number.
 From two end, each time either increase left or decrease right

+For the string problems, need to clarify before solving, here are a few common one to consider:
+- Is it case sensitive,
+- How should we deal with special chars, `space`, `tab` etc
+- Is the string ASCII (256 char set) or unicode (2 bytes),